rtrader58/AZ-801T00-Configuring-Windows-Server-Hybrid-Advanced-Services/Module 7 Errata.md

 Task 3: Perform migration of Hyper-V VMs <br>
 Before continueing select Azure Home  <br>
-Step 1: Navigate Azure Migrate > Expand Execute > Migrations > Replication summary > Migration > Replications <br>
+Step 1: Navigate Azure Migrate > Your Project > Expand Execute > Migrations > Replication summary > Migration > Replications <br>
-Step 2: Click on ... select Test migration
+Step 2: Click on ... select Test migration <br>
-Step 3: Click Refresh to update status - wait for status
+Step 3: Click Refresh to update status at any point you can move to step 4 <br>
+Step 4: Refresh the screen until you see the new VM move on to step 5 <br>
+Steps 5 - 8: Navigate Azure Migrate > Your Project > Expand Execute > Migrations > Replication summary > Migration > Replications > once the status changes to Cleanup test failover pending Click on ... select Test Migrate cleanup <br>
+Step 9: Skip <br>
+Step 10: Click on ... select Migrate <br>
+Step 12: Navigate Azure Migrate > Your Project > Expand Execute > Migrations > Replication summary > Migration > Replications <br>
+The migration is now complete, you can wait for the migration to finish (~45 Minutes) or move on to Task 4 <br>